 I found there is a plugin for everything you want to do and more importantly they are easy to install and use.

 You can get plugins that help you with SEO (search engine optimization) and plugins that prevent spam.

 In fact, there is a huge range of plugins that do virtually everything you want.

 3. GREAT THEMES

-I really was unhappy with my previous theme and when I saw the range and choices available to use with WordPress I knew I had to change.
-You can get free themes and paid ones.
-And there a huge variety available to suit different needs and requirements and if you get fed up with one you can easily change.
+I really was unhappy with my previous theme and when I saw the choices available to use with WordPress I knew I had to change.

 ALL ABOUT THE WRITING